gnosia93/eliminate-db-hotblock/readme.md

 If you are good at MySQL database and compatibles, you can login auroa RDS using mysql client and check sample schema, auto generated datas.

-check and refer information in create-schame.sql file for login.
+(optional) check and refer information in create-schame.sql file for login.

 ```
 $ cd /home/ec2-user/demo-cache/init/sql